AckerlyXu/heima/articles/documentdb/documentdb-request-units.md

 With this in mind, one method for estimating the amount of reserved throughput required by your application is to record the request unit charge associated with running typical operations against a representative document used by your application and then estimating the number of operations you anticipate performing each second.
 Be sure to measure and include typical queries and DocumentDB script usage as well.

+>[!NOTE]
->[AZURE.NOTE]If you have document types which will differ dramatically in terms of size and the number of indexed properties, then record the applicable operation request unit charge associated with each *type* of typical document.
+>If you have document types which will differ dramatically in terms of size and the number of indexed properties, then record the applicable operation request unit charge associated with each *type* of typical document.

 For example: